How To Sell on Amazon Handmade

 If you’re an FBA seller you don’t need to lift a finger after sending it to Amazon warehouses.
 You can sit back and focus instead on creating more products.

-Amazon will fulfill orders as soon as a product sells and they will update your account with the delivery status.
+Amazon will fulfil orders as soon as a product sells and they will update your account with the delivery status.
 They will also process refunds and returns on your behalf.

 It’s that simple.
 You just make the products and watch the sales come in.
 Amazon will take care of everything else.
 Now breathe a sigh of relief!